eslint/eslint/docs/rules/object-curly-newline.md

-# require or disallow line breaks inside braces (object-curly-newline)
+# enforce consistent line breaks inside braces (object-curly-newline)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.